linode/docs/docs/networking/deploying-ntopng-on-debian-jessie.md

 		tx-tcp6-segmentation: off

-4. Navigate to `/etc/ntopng/ntopng.conf` and match the contents of your file to the example listed below.
+4. Create file `/etc/ntopng/ntopng.conf` using nano or an alternative text editor and match the contents of your file to the example listed below.
 Replace [domain_or_ip] with your Linode’s domain or public IP address.
 Replace `eth0` with your primary network interface (if not eth0).
 If you want to review available configuration parameters, run `man ntopng` from the terminal.

 {: .file }
 **/etc/ntopng/ntopng.conf**
 : ~~~ conf
--G=/var/run/ntopng.pid
 --user=ntopng
 --interface=eth0
--w = [domain_or_ip]:3005
+-w=3005
+-m="ipaddress"
 --community
 --daemon
 --dump-flows=logstash # optional